mtausch360/loan-lifecycle/README.md

-# loan-lifecycle
+#Loan Lifecycle
-Loan Visualization tool to control your loan's amortization schedule
+Visualization tool to control your loan's amortization schedule

 Work in progress, change the amount extra  to see the difference in time that it would take to pay off all loans